 I’ve been fascinated with technology (and the universe in general) for as long as I can remember.
 I saved up my allowance and bought my first telescope when I was 8 years old.
 I think it was around $15-20 – you can imagine the “quality” of my viewing experience but for a kid with an imagination, it was just enough.
 Around the same time, my father gave me my first computer – a Tandy TRS-80.
 This was my first experience with programming.
 Who remembers BASIC?
 I used cardboard boxes to build a mock space shuttle console in my room using some glossy photos NASA sent me in the mail as a point of reference.
 I would spend hours playing astronaut during the day and looking at the sky at night.
 I wanted to become an astronaut naturally (what young boy doesn’t?) and while that didn’t happen, I was hooked on the stars from the first moment I looked through that little telescope.
 I’ve been interested in gaining a better understanding of the universe (and our place in it) ever since.

 What I Write and Care About

 I am concerned with actions that affect our planet (positively and negatively), transformative technologies, the history/future of humanity, and the search for advanced intelligence in the universe.
-I’m also deeply interested in artificial intelligence and the study of human interaction with machines/tech/non-humans.
+I’m also deeply interested in the study of human interaction with machines/tech/non-humans.
 Currently my research is focused on the use of liquid coolants in aeronautical and robotic applications.